 If you suffer an electric shock at work, first seek medical attention.
 Under the Pennsylvania Workers’ Compensation Act, you must report your injuries to your employer within 120 days to remain eligible for workers’ compensation benefits.

 Be sure to include details pertaining to the workplace accident, including how the accident occurred and what injuries you sustained.
 Keep a record of all doctors’ visits, days missed from work, and out-of-pocket costs, as these may be compensable by your employer’s workers’ compensation insurer.

 Workers’ Compensation for Electric Shock Injuries

-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. are here to help you through the process of obtaining compensation for your workplace electric shock injuries.
+The compassionate workers’ compensation lawyers at Larry Pitt & Associates, P.C. are here to help you through the process of obtaining compensation for your workplace electric shock injuries.

 Various workers’ compensation benefits may be available, including:

 - Compensation for medical treatments, surgeries, and prescriptions

 - Wage loss benefits, including temporary total, temporary partial, permanent total, and permanent partial disability